windytan/ctape/README.md

 the sound card and decodes to stdout on the fly.

 A WORD OF WARNING.
 Before running the script, please make sure that your speakers are turned off.
-The signal is very loud, and its spectral composition is guaranteed to turn your speakers into a long-range acoustic weapon.
+For noise immunity, the signal contains a lot of power.
+That means it is very loud, and its spectral composition is guaranteed to turn your speakers into a long-range acoustic weapon.